Lilianada/Lilyslab/Content/writings/being-me.md

 this applies to you too.
-you’ve worked so hard to get to where you are.
+you've worked so hard to get to where you are.
-you’re now seeing progress—and so is everyone else.
+you're now seeing progress—and so is everyone else.